psharma04/academic-kickstart/content/courses/mathematics-standard-hsc/statistical-analysis.md

   - 95% of z-scores fall between -2 and 2
   - 99.7% of scores fall between -3 and 3
 - Essentially, a z-score is just how many standard deviations a particular value is from the mean of the dataset.
+- While z-scores above 3 or below -3 are possible, only 0.3% of data will fall past these bounds.
+As a result, these are usually outliers, and should be discounted.

+{{< youtube rBjft49MAO8 >}}